CartoDB/carto-selfhosted/README.md

 2. A domain/subdomain that will be pointing to the machine
 3. A TLS certificate for the domain/subdomain (if not provided a self signed will be generated)
 4. Two files received from CARTO (License and configuration)
+5. Docker and docker-compose installed (there are two helper scripts in the `scripts` folder)

 ### Steps